franklinr/eightbit/eeprom-programmerAT28C16/Readme.md

 Some programs have a complicated parser in the serial monitor and I had trouble getting it to work.
 So I am using a simple serial monitor where a single letter triggers a function.

 ![](img/menu.png)

-One goal was to have similar code for programming different eeproms such as SST39F0.
-The same wiring can be used for both programmers with just different pins defined in code.

-In some programmers, writeByte has address first and data second, and sometimes it is reversed.
-I prefer putting address is first.

 One advantage of using a ribbon cable with a straightforward mapping to pins is that it is possible to easily disconnect the zif socket from the programmer and then connect it into the 8-bit computer for testing.
 This means that you don't need to carefully remove the EEPROM from your board each time you want to test it.